 Deploying Cloudflare Workers for Dynamic Request Routing

-This guide provides production-grade instructions for deploying Cloudflare Workers to intercept, evaluate, and redirect HTTP traffic at the network edge.
-By leveraging V8 isolates and the Fetch API, DevOps teams can implement conditional routing, path rewriting, and multi-origin failover without origin latency.
+This guide provides production-grade instructions for deploying Cloudflare Workers to intercept, evaluate, and route HTTP traffic at the network edge.
+By leveraging V8 isolates and the Fetch API, you can implement conditional routing, path rewriting, and multi-origin failover entirely in the request path — before a packet ever reaches an origin.
 This architecture sits at the core of modern Edge Routing & Serverless Function Architecture, enabling real-time traffic steering based on headers, cookies, and geolocation data.
+The objective here is concrete: stand up a Worker that maps inbound requests to one of several origins, deploys cleanly to a staging environment, and is fully observable through wrangler tail and curl -I.

 Key implementation objectives:

-wrangler.tomlfor environment-specific route bindings - Implement conditional routing using
+wrangler.tomlfor environment-specific route bindings and variables - Implement conditional routing using prefix matching, request headers, and

-URLPattern, headers, andcf.geo - Validate routing behavior with
+request.cf.country - Validate routing behavior and origin selection with

 Prerequisites & CLI Environment Setup

 Establish the local development environment, authenticate with Cloudflare, and scaffold the Worker project.
-Ensure your DNS records are proxied (orange cloud enabled).
-Edge interception fails silently if proxying is disabled.
+Crucially, ensure the DNS records that front your application are proxied (orange cloud enabled).
+Edge interception fails silently if proxying is disabled — the request bypasses Cloudflare entirely and your Worker never runs.

 - Authenticate using

-wrangler loginand verify your Account ID - Initialize the project with a JavaScript or TypeScript template
+wrangler loginand confirm your Account ID - Initialize the project with a JavaScript or TypeScript template

 - Confirm DNS proxy status in the Cloudflare dashboard before proceeding